valgaze/publishidea/docs/patterns.md

 Below you can see how to restrict for specific swatchs of email domains, could target specific individuals or call out to another system for additional authentication/authorization checks, etc

-Tip: To put this at the front of your middleware stack, try `Bot.insertStepToFront`
+Tip: To make sure this triggers at the front front of your middleware stack, try swapping `Bot.addStep` with `Bot.insertStepToFront`

 ```ts
 import { SpeedyBot } from "speedybot";